 Times have changed, but white’s healthy glow endures.
 Dirt just can’t hide in an all-white kitchen.

 Since it began keeping records, the Home Appliance Manufacturers Association says white appliances have outsold all other colors.

 Ditto cabinets.
 White regularly tops the list of the most popular kitchen colors in the National Kitchen and Bath Association’s annual survey.
-For 2013, 67% of respondents said that white was their first choice for cabinetry.
-It simply refuses to go out of style.

 That’s good news when it comes time to sell your house.
 White’s universal simple beauty takes the worry out of marketability.

 - Color therapists tout white’s positive vibes — it represents happiness, innocence, and purity.